jsav0/void-linux-rpi-image-maker/README.md

 # RPi Void Linux image maker by wfnintr
-a script to automate the building of custom void linux images catered to the Raspberry Pi
+a script to automate the building of custom void linux images for the Raspberry Pi
-This tool uses drist to run the build on a remote build server and copy the image back to the local client
+This tool uses my modified version of [drist]() to run the build on a remote build server and copy the image back to the local client.

 ---

+**rpi3-upstream** - default official image

+---

 **rpi4-upstream** - default official image

+---

 **rpi4-minmal** - minimal image
 deviates only slightly from the default void-linux image in that: